OmAgent: A Multi-modal Agent Framework for Complex Video Understanding with Task Divide-and-Conquer

 Furthermore, we conducted a detailed analysis of different question types.
-Table \ref{tab:table3} provides a comparison of OmAgent and two control groups in terms of reasoning, event localization, information summary, and external knowledge.
+Table \ref{tab:table3} provides a comparison of OmAgent and five baselines in terms of reasoning, event localization, information summary, and external knowledge.
 The results show that OmAgent achieves the highest scores in all four types of questions.
 Through its rewinder capability, OmAgent can extract more detailed video information and accurately locate timestamps, which leads to significant improvements in reasoning, event localization, and information summarization tasks compared to frames with STT and Video2RAG.
 External knowledge task has stricter requirements for information retrieval.
 Although GPT can answer some questions through its own capabilities and scene information, OmAgent achieves higher scores by utilizing various external tools (such as facial recognition, web search, etc.) to obtain more accurate relevant information.
 Notably, in the question type of information summary, Video2RAG scored lower than frames with STT.
 Analysis reveal that video2RAG's information source came from scene captions generated based on STT and images within the scene, which had a certain probability of omissions compared to the original STT, thus affecting the scores.
+The higher frame extraction frequency of VideoAgent, VideoTree and LLoVi allowed them to capture more visual information, but their lack of audio processing led to suboptimal performance in many scenarios.
+VideoAgent’s lack of DnC and rewinder capabilities limited its effectiveness in query types requiring detailed information comparing with OmAgent.
 Although OmAgent performed the best across all question types, it still scores relatively low in the event localization task.
 Detailed study and analysis reveal that LLM tends to directly use timestamps or time spans within the scene, leading to a lack of precision in answers.
 OmAgent's DnC loop and rewinder capabilities can mitigate this issue but cannot completely resolve it.